lennart-rth/Live-Earth-Wallpapers/README.md

 1. Read the [Contributing](CONTRIBUTING.md) Readme.
 2. Filter Discussions by "For Contributers" Label to find topics to work on.
 3. Feel free to add your own ideas, features or open a Discussion in the Discussions tab.

+## Known Bugs
+### Pypi
+1. If `liewa-cli` or `liewa-gui` is not known, add python pip itepackages to system PATH.
+### Windows
+1. On some Systems the Taskscheduler cant automaticly be set to execute the Programm even when the cimputer is in Battery mode.
+Therefore you have to manualy unchek this flag in the TaskScheduler for the `liewa` Task.
+2. On some Systems the python Packages need to be manualy installed.
+Do so by typing `pip install bs4 pillow pyyaml requests` into CMD.